UBC-MDS/Group24-pystats/README.md

 # pystats

-**pystats** is a lightweight statistical package that performs normal distributions calculations.
-Inspired by the simplicity and functionality of statistical tools in base R, **pystats** provides a focused set of functions for generating random samples, calculating cumulative probabilities, determining quantiles, and evaluating probability density functions.
+`pystats` is a lightweight statistical package that performs normal distributions calculations.
+Inspired by the simplicity and functionality of statistical tools in base R, `pystats` provides a focused set of functions for generating random samples, calculating cumulative probabilities, determining quantiles, and evaluating probability density functions.
 This package hopes to serve statisticians, data scientists, and researchers looking to derive meaningful insights from their data.

 It features the following core functions:
-1. rnorm: Generate random samples from a normal distribution
+1. `rnorm`: Generate random samples from a normal distribution
-2. pnorm: Compute probabilities for a given quantile (cumulative distribution function)
+2. `pnorm`: Compute probabilities for a given quantile (cumulative distribution function)
-3. qnorm: Calculate the quantile (inverse of cumulative distribution function) for a given probability
+3. `qnorm`: Calculate the quantile (inverse of cumulative distribution function) for a given probability
-4. dnorm: Evaluate the probability density function.
+4. `dnorm`: Evaluate the probability density function.

 ## Contributors
 The members of the `pystats` team are: